Daniel-Modilevsky/Counter-Server/README.md

 The application is dockerized and can be easily run using docker-compose.

-Run the following command to start the API server: bash
+Run the following command to start the API server:
-Copy code
-docker-compose up
-This command will start the application and the MySQL/PostgreSQL/SQLite database.
-The API server will be available on port 9090.

 ```bash
 - Clone the repository to your local machine.